 &lt;p&gt;Dr. Hasgall holds a doctorate in Contemporary History from the University of Zurich.
 His research focused on memory politics and transitional justice in Argentina, and he has long-standing ties to Latin America, having worked as a human rights observer in Guatemala from 1995 to 1997.&lt;/p&gt;

 &lt;p&gt;He also serves on several international advisory boards, including the Scientific Council of the TU Munich Graduate School, and previously contributed to various EU-funded projects in advisory roles.
 He currently coordinates a Task Force on peer review in the social sciences and humanities within the COARA Working Group on Evaluating SSH Research Globally.&lt;/p&gt;</description><pubDate>Wed, 11 Jun 2025 09:09:32 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/alexander-hasgall</guid></item><item><title>Professor Jeremy Sanders CBE FRS</title><link>http://www.crac.org.uk:80/team/board-of-trustees/jeremy-sanders</link><description>&lt;p&gt;Jeremy Sanders CBE FRS spent most of his career as a Professor of Chemistry at the University of Cambridge.
 He served as Head of Chemistry and as a Pro-Vice-Chancellor.
 In the latter role he created the Postdoctoral Academy and was involved in the design and building of Eddington, a new Cambridge district for university staff, students and the wider population.
 He has served on the Council of Imperial College, the Board of Trustees of the Royal Society of Chemistry (RSC), as Chair of the Diversity and Inclusion Committee of the Royal Society&amp;nbsp;where he oversaw the Career Development Fellowships to support researchers from Black or Mixed heritage backgrounds, and as Chair of the charity responsible for the community centre in Eddington.&lt;/p&gt;</description><pubDate>Wed, 11 Jun 2025 09:05:23 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/jeremy-sanders</guid></item><item><title>David Oswell, Provost</title><link>http://www.crac.org.uk:80/team/board-of-trustees/david-oswell</link><description>&lt;p&gt;David Oswell is Provost and Deputy Vice-Chancellor for Research and Knowledge Exchange and a Professor of Sociology at Goldsmiths, University of London.
 Since January 2017, he has been Pro-Warden for Research and Enterprise at Goldsmiths, University of London.
 He joined Goldsmiths in 2001 and from 2013 to 2016 was Head of the Department of Sociology.
-He has published widely on cultural theory and the social life and history of children, childhood and children&amp;rsquo;s rights.&lt;/p&gt;</description><pubDate>Tue, 12 Jun 2018 15:18:10 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/david-oswell</guid></item><item><title>Jan Juillerat</title><link>http://www.crac.org.uk:80/team/board-of-trustees/jan-juillerat</link><description>&lt;p&gt;Jan Juillerat MBA has worked in education and research in the UK for over 25 years, with leadership and Executive roles in Further and Higher Education and the UK Research Councils/UKRI.
-Jan&amp;rsquo;s professional background and experience spans HR, organisational development and corporate governance.
-She is a Chartered Fellow of the CIPD, a qualified OD Practitioner and Executive Coach and Mediator, and a Fellow of the RSA.&lt;/p&gt;
+He has published widely on cultural theory and the social life and history of children, childhood and children&amp;rsquo;s rights.&lt;/p&gt;</description><pubDate>Tue, 12 Jun 2018 15:18:10 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/david-oswell</guid></item><item><title>Rachel Lambert-Forsyth</title><link>http://www.crac.org.uk:80/team/board-of-trustees/Rachel-Lambert-Forsyth</link><description>&lt;p&gt;Rachel Lambert-Forsyth is Chief Executive of the Royal Society of Medicine (RSM), where she leads the organisation&amp;rsquo;s strategy, governance, financial sustainability and long-term development.&lt;/p&gt;

-&lt;p&gt;&amp;nbsp;&lt;/p&gt;</description><pubDate>Tue, 12 Jun 2018 15:18:10 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/roger-eccleston</guid></item><item><title>Professor Roger Whitaker </title><link>http://www.crac.org.uk:80/team/board-of-trustees/roger-whitaker</link><description>&lt;p&gt;Roger Whitaker is the Pro Vice-Chancellor for Research, Innovation and Enterprise at Cardiff University and is responsible for delivering the university&amp;rsquo;s Research and Innovation sub-strategy.
+&lt;p&gt;&lt;br /&gt;Rachel is known for her collaborative and values-led leadership style, with a focus on empowering teams, building strong partnerships, and delivering impact for members and the wider healthcare community.
+She also brings extensive governance experience through a range of trustee and advisory roles&lt;/p&gt;</description><pubDate>Tue, 12 Jun 2018 15:08:30 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/Rachel-Lambert-Forsyth</guid></item><item><title>Professor Roger Whitaker </title><link>http://www.crac.org.uk:80/team/board-of-trustees/roger-whitaker</link><description>&lt;p&gt;Roger Whitaker is the Pro Vice-Chancellor for Research, Innovation and Enterprise at Cardiff University and is responsible for delivering the university&amp;rsquo;s Research and Innovation sub-strategy.
 Roger is the founder and Academic Director of Supercomputing Wales and has previously held the roles of Head of the School of Computer Science and Informatics (2009-2013) and Dean of Research for the College of Physical and Engineering (2012-2021).
 Roger&amp;rsquo;s research focuses on the intersection of human and machine intelligence, spanning disciplines including psychology, sociology and engineering.
 His work in this area has been sponsored via EPSRC, IBM, EC, Dstl and industry partners.
 He was elected a Fellow of the Learned Society of Wales in 2022.&lt;/p&gt;</description><pubDate>Tue, 12 Jun 2018 15:08:30 GMT</pubDate><guid isPermaLink="true">http://www.crac.org.uk:80/team/board-of-trustees/roger-whitaker</guid></item></channel></rss>